SvenTiigi/ValidatedPropertyKit/README.md

 Each property that is declared with the `@Validated` attribute can make use of advanced functions and properties from the `Validated` Property Wrapper itself via the `$` notation prefix.

-Beside doing a simple `nil` check on your `@Validated` property to ensure if the value is valid or not you can access the `validatedValue` or `validationError` property to retrieve the `ValidationError` or the valited value.
+Beside doing a simple `nil` check on your `@Validated` property to ensure if the value is valid or not you can access the `validatedValue` or `validationError` property to retrieve the `ValidationError` or the valid value.

 ```swift
 @Validated(.nonEmpty)